 “I had a lot of phone calls, a lot of meetings, and within one week raised almost $220,000,” she said.

 Just as students and staff see the board as a great asset to the school, business owners see it as a great opportunity to deliver their message to the community.

 “It was a great marketing plan for us, how we were able to see everything broken down and what our investment was going to be.”

-Superintendent Tim Dewaard clarified that all funds came from sponsorships, not taxes, and that the revenue exceeded the cost of the board, bringing in profit to their school.
+All funds came from sponsorships, not taxes.
+The revenue exceeded the cost of the board, bringing in profit to their school.